Lewis County, Missouri

-The Lewis County Seat is situated in Monticello and in addition the county government website is unknown
+The County Seat is located in Monticello and in addition the county government website is unknown

-Cities and towns to be found in Lewis County include Canton, Durham, Ewing, La Belle, La Grange, Lewistown, Maywood, Monticello, Steffenville, Williamstown.
+Cities and towns located in the County include Canton, Durham, Ewing, La Belle, La Grange, Lewistown, Maywood, Monticello, Steffenville, Williamstown.

 You can search online for Lewis County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Lewis County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.

 - U.S., Social Security Applications and Claims Index, 1936-2007

 - Missouri Birth & Death Records Database Pre-1910: Search & Record Availability

 - Missouri, Marriages, 1750-1920

 - Missouri Marriages, 1851-1900